Adaptive Gaussian Process Regression for Efficient Building of Surrogate Models in Inverse Problems: Numerical Examples

-Directly visible is, that the algorithm diverges for $\epsilon = 10^{-2}$ (orange) and does not reach the desired accuracy.
-If one increases the accuracy to $\epsilon = 10^{-4}$ (green), the optimal case is (just) reached, i.e the algorithm converges, the error curve takes on an almost horizontal course and thus the budget is optimally utilised. however, a budget of $W \approx 8 \cdot 10^5$ is used.
-Note that the horizontal progression would continue in principle, but we stopped the calculations early because the error hardly changed.
+If we lower the uncertainty to $\epsilon = 10^{-4}$ (green), the optimal case is (just) reached, i.e. the algorithm converges, the error curve takes on an almost horizontal course and thus the budget is optimally utilised.
+In the LH and random sampling settings, we also assigned an evaluation error of $\epsilon = 10^{-4}$ to the initial points.
+Both sampling strategies exhibit slightly faster convergence and demand less computational effort compared to the semi-adaptive approach.
+Nevertheless, when compared directly with the fully adaptive method, the amount of computational effort required is approximately 45 times higher.

 On the far right the curve for $\epsilon = 10^{-5}$ is shown.
 It shows a rapid decrease of the error and thus rapid convergence, using approximately $W \approx 2 \cdot 10^6$.
+This behavior is expected since the semi-adaptive algorithm adds points with high evaluation accuracy in each iteration, which leads to a significant decrease in variance within the surrogate model and consequently a rapid reduction in the global error.

-The fully adaptive algorithm outperforms the position adaptive algorithm in terms of computational efficiency by a factor 100: Full adaptivity requires a computational cost of $W \approx 8\cdot10^3$, while position adaptivity requires $W\approx 8\cdot 10^5$ for the optimal case.
+The fully adaptive algorithm outperforms the position adaptive algorithm in terms of computational efficiency by a factor 100.
+Full adaptivity requires a computational cost of $W \approx 8\cdot10^3$, while position adaptivity requires $W\approx 8\cdot 10^5$ for the optimal case.

 \paragraph{Reliability of local error estimator.} The error model~\eqref{eq:globalerror_integral} is based on several assumptions, bounds and estimates, and may therefore not capture the actual error in identified parameters correctly.
 We therefore compare the estimated global error as formulated in the error model $E(\mathcal{D})$ to the actually obtained errors.